.webp)

 5. There are many different types of epilepsy

-Epilepsy is a word that we use to describe any brain condition that causes someone to have two or more seizures.
+Epilepsy is a word that we use to describe any brain condition that causes someone to have two or more unprovoked seizures at least 24 hours apart.
 But people can have very different types of seizures which need to be treated and managed in very different ways.

 Some people have generalized tonic clonic seizures - this is what many people imagine when they think of epilepsy.
 It is when a person loses consciousness, falls over and shakes on the ground.
 But there are many other types of epilepsy, and people have many different types of seizure.